EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 Implementing an integration of EESSI with Kubernetes will allow the many sites and enterprises that already use K8s to more easily get access to a wide variety of optimized software installations.

 In this blog post, we present a proof of concept (PoC) for deploying EESSI on a Kubernetes cluster.

+!!! note
     A basic knowledge on running containerized applications is assumed.

 ## Kubernetes Cluster: an overview